danielabar/webpack-pluralsight/README.md

 With `webpack.config.js` file in place, just need to enter `webpack` at command line to run build.

 Config file is a CommonJS module.
 Important keys are `entry` and `output`.

+Note that `entry` can contain a list of files.

 ## Watch